MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/video-filters-for-meeting-apps.md

 * App is invoked with [Video extensibility API](#video-extensibility-api-reference).

 You must have an app package to build and run your application in Teams.
-For more information, see [Create Teams app package](../concepts/build-and-test/apps-package.md).
+For more information, see [create Teams app package](../concepts/build-and-test/apps-package.md).

 ## Update app manifest

 >[!NOTE]
-> Update your app manifest as per the [Public developer preview manifest schema for Teams](../resources/schema/manifest-schema-dev-preview.md).
+> Update your app manifest as per the [public developer preview manifest schema for Teams](../resources/schema/manifest-schema-dev-preview.md).

 You must configure your Teams app manifest with the device permissions and resource specific consent (RSC) permissions for your app to access the video stream and video APIs.